 The Edward Ruscha Papers and Art Collection at the Harry Ransom Center includes preliminary layout sheets for Hard Light, a collaborative artist’s book published by Ruscha and Lawrence Weiner in 1978.
 [Read more…] about Ransom Center conservator treats preliminary layouts for Ed Ruscha’s Hard Light

 Meet the Staff is a Q&A series on Cultural Compass that highlights the work, experience, and lives of staff at the Harry Ransom Center.
-[Read more…] about Around the world and back again: Q&A with Visual Materials Assistant Michael Gilmore
+[Read more…] about Meet the Staff: Q&A with Visual Materials Assistant Michael Gilmore

 The Harry Ransom Center has acquired books from Gabriel García Márquez’s library.
 The collection will reside alongside the author’s literary archive, which the Ransom Center acquired in 2014.
 [Read more…] about Books from Gabriel García Márquez’s library added to collection